 In general, blood splatter will be either round or oblong with an elongated “tail”.
 The tail points in the direction the animal was moving.
 The longer the tail, the faster the speed.
 When you discover splatter that has an equal amount of small tails around the entire circumference of the drop, this indicates the animal wasn’t moving (the drop went straight down).
 This can be beneficial to know, as you can often follow blood much easier than tracks in many environments.

-Tracking a wounded animal – whether by blood, tracks, or both – can be stressful.
+Tracking a wounded animal - whether by blood, tracks, or both - can be stressful.
 I can’t emphasize enough to proceed with extreme patience.
 You should not continue forward until you locate the next track or blood splatter.
-Many tracking jobs will be slow and methodical, often moving a few yards per minute.
+Many blood tracking jobs will be slow and methodical, often moving a few yards per minute.
 Continual practice with wounded and non-wounded animals alike should increase your confidence and skillset.
-Here are a few additional tips I employ when tracking:
+Here are a few additional tips I employ when blood tracking:

-Don’t destroy evidence: When following blood or track, I recommend stay slightly off the trail the animal used, picking a side depending on sun direction.
+When following blood or track, I recommend stay slightly off the trail the animal used, picking a side depending on sun direction.
 This allows me to view the entire trail without destroying evidence.
 This allows me to backtrack if needed to re-evaluate what I’m seeing.

-Confirm, mark, and advance: I always flag my last confirmed spot.
+I always flag my last confirmed spot.
 This allows me to keep tabs on the last confirmed blood/track while enabling me to see the overall direction of travel.
 While many hunters use flagging tape for this, I prefer not to, as it has a negative impact on aesthetics and the environment.
 Instead, I use toilet paper.
 Each square is more than enough to clearly mark, see, and move as you go.
 It’s also quickly biodegradable, ensuring we tread lightly and show respect for other hunters.

-Damage control: If, when tracking, the animal is still alive and jumps up, I back out of the area quietly and return a minimum of 6-8 hours later, without exception.
+If, when blood tracking, the animal is still alive and jumps up, I back out of the area quietly and return a minimum of 6-8 hours later, without exception.
 I’ve known bowhunters who have lost far too many critters from immediately and continually pushing wounded animals.
 More often than not, their wounds plugged up, either naturally or with dirt/debris, and blood splatter ceased to exist.
-Had they left them alone, they may have located their trophy right where the blood trail led them – their bed.
+Had they left them alone, they may have located their trophy right where the blood trail led them - their bed.
 Don’t push a tough situation; wait until the animal expires.

-Tracking animals, whether wounded or not, can be challenging and stressful.
+Blood tracking animals, whether wounded or not, can be challenging and stressful.
 However, knowing what type of blood is present, how and when to actually follow it, and how to accurately measure an animal’s stride are all valuable tips that can increase your chances of recovery.
 Tracking is an art form that requires a lot of patience and practice to master, but once you have a firm grasp on the concepts, you’ll be a more complete bowhunter.